-

 Debugging an evil Go runtime bug

-Preface I’m a big fan of Prometheus and Grafana.
+I’m a big fan of Prometheus and Grafana.
 As a former SRE at Google I’ve learned to appreciate good monitoring, and this combination has been a winner for me over the past year.
 I’m using them for monitoring my personal servers (both black-box and white-box monitoring), for the Euskal Encounter external and internal event infra, for work I do professionally for clients, and more.
-Prometheus makes it very easy to write custom exporters to monitor your own data, and there’s a good chance you’ll find an exporter that already works for you out of the box. …
+Prometheus makes it very easy to write custom exporters to monitor your own data, and there’s a good chance you’ll find an exporter that already works for you out of the box.
+For example, we use sql_exporter to make a pretty dashboard of attendee metrics for the Encounter events.

 Hacking and upgrading the Korg Kronos